Home

 Fall Gardening Lawn Rakes

 For lawn-clearance rakes with curved tines are best because they lift leaves and hedge cuttings off the grass without damaging it.
-See the Wolf Multi-Change Longspan Rake. - note this rake is part of the Wolf's versatile Interchangeable Tools range so when you buy you get the tool head.
+My page on rakes details the advantages of a whole range of different rakes fit for purpose.
+Find a suitable rake here.

 ^ Top of page